wints/documentation/ingredients/sdk_links/alias.md

 Do you want prettier links -- perhaps customized to the user?

+Utilize the appropriate short/long URL method with the parameter `alias` to set a custom ending.
+We have left the other parameters blank intentionally.
+You may customize them as you see fit.

 <!--- iOS -->
 {% if page.ios %}

-No mysteries here:

 {% highlight objc %}
+[[Branch getInstance] getShortURLWithParams:@{}
+                                 andChannel:nil
+                                 andFeature:nil
+                                   andStage:nil
+                                   andAlias:@"custom_ending"
-[[Branch getInstance] getShortURLWithParams:@{} andTags:nil] andChannel:nil andFeature:nil andStage:nil andAlias:@"mario" andCallback:^(NSString *url, NSError *error) {
+                                andCallback:^(NSString *url, NSError *error) {
     if (!error) NSLog(@"got my Branch link to share: %@", url);
 }];
 {% endhighlight %}
 {% endif %}
 <!--- /iOS -->

 <!--- Android -->
 {% if page.android %}

-Utilize the appropriate short/long URL method with the parameter `alias`.
-We have left the other parameters blank intentionally.
-You may customize them as you see fit.

 {% highlight java %}
 branch.getInstance(getApplicationContext()).getShortUrlSync("exciting_path", "", "", "", null)
 {% endhighlight %}